hanzala123/world-clock-xfce-plugin/README.md

 The ```format``` is the format in which the time will be displayed.
 The convention is the one used for formating string in Python's DateTime Module.
 More About that [here](https://www.programiz.com/python-programming/datetime/strftime).

 The ```allocation``` is the place where the calendar will appear.
 By default it set to ```auto```.
-Which show the Calendar as next to the plugin when clicked.
+Which shows the Calendar next to the plugin when clicked.
 It can also be set to show at a specific location on the screen.
 The value should be a list to show the X and Y coordinates of the place the calendar will appear.
 Something like this
   ```json
   "allocation": [0, 0]
   ```